scionaltera/emergentmud/README.md

 To start up the site after you set up the env file, you just need to run `./gradlew clean buildDocker` from the command line.
 That will build the project and the Docker image.
 To start everything up after it's done building, type `docker-compose up`.

 ### Running the Project
 The first time you run `docker-compose up` will take some time because it needs to download the Redis and MongoDB containers.
 After they are downloaded and unpacked, you should see the logs for all of the services starting up.
-Once everything has started up, point your browser at port 8080 on localhost (or your docker VM if you're using boot2docker) and you should see the front page.
+Once everything has started up, point your browser at http://localhost:8080 (or your docker VM if you're using boot2docker) and you should see the front page.
 If you have configured everything correctly in Facebook and Google, you should be able to log in and play.

 ### Production Deployments
 The Docker containers for the Redis and MongoDB data stores are sufficient for development but are **not configured for security or performance** at all.
 They are just the default containers off the web.
 On my machine they both [complain about Transparent Huge Pages being enabled](https://www.digitalocean.com/company/blog/transparent-huge-pages-and-alternative-memory-allocators/) and will most likely gobble up large amounts of memory and eventually crash if you just leave them running long term.